COVID-19 Vaccine May Pit Science Against Politics

 So there are bound to be critics of any decision the FDA makes.

-Paul Offit says making the right decision is critical.
+Offit says making the right decision is critical.

 "We have two ways out of this pandemic.
 One is hygienic measures — which we don't seem very good at — and two is the vaccine," he says.